 So, here's an example of how all this can tie together to help the optimization of one of your website pages.
 Here, I'm using the example of a massage website focused on pain management.
 So, let's say this is the Services page:

 Page Title: Pain Management Massage Therapy Services

 Meta Description: "Therapeutic massage services to help you manage your chronic pain.
-Click here to schedule your appointment"
+Our office is centrally located and free parking available.
+Click here to schedule your appointment online."

 H1: Massage Treatments For Chronic Pain